gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 Because the audience of the docs is people who have intermediate to expert level of mastery with React, it's important to provide the information needed to complete tasks in addition to all relevant and helpful context, references, and alternatives.
 The goal: give people the information necessary to get tasks done as quickly and effectively as possible.

-In practice, you can reach this goal by two rules of thumb:
+In practice, you can reach this goal by two general rules:

 - Include an "additional information" section at the bottom of each guide with hyperlinks to relevant external blogposts, tutorials, and other Gatsby resources and docs.
 - When there are multiple ways to complete a task, [follow these instructions](#share-best-practices-whenever-possible).